keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 ![img](img/k197.png)

-2. Downlaod firmware .hex file: <https://microbit.org/guide/firmware/>
+2. Download firmware .hex file: <https://microbit.org/guide/firmware/>
 3. Drag the file onto the **MAINTENANCE** drive.
 4. The yellow LED will flash while the HEX file is copying.
 After that, the LED will go off and the micro:bit resets.
 The **MAINTENANCE** drive now changes to **MICROBIT**.
 5. The upgrade is complete!
 You can open the **DETAILS.TXT** file to check the firmware version that matches the one of the **HEX** file you copied.